- Hall of Fame

-A longtime leader in technology and rural utility cooperatives, Vern Dosch coupled the spirit of cooperation, a commitment to rural America, and cutting-edge technology to help cooperative utilities provide quality, affordable service to consumer-members.
-Under his leadership, the National Information Solutions Cooperative (NISC), became a leading provider of IT and software solutions to utility and telecommunication cooperatives, helping its members become more efficient and improve customer service while setting the stage for economic expansion in rural America.
+A longtime leader in technology, rural utility cooperatives and telecommunications providers, Vern Dosch coupled the spirit of cooperation, a commitment to rural America, and cutting-edge technology to help utilities and telecoms provide quality, affordable service to consumer-members.
+Under his leadership, National Information Solutions Cooperative (NISC) became a leading provider of IT and software solutions to utility and telecommunication cooperatives, helping its Members become more efficient and improve customer service while setting the stage for economic expansion in rural America.

-With the advancement of digital technology and expanded use of computers in all aspects of life, the need for low-cost data software systems catering to a national market resulted in the consolidation of NCDC and Central Data Cooperatives in 2000 to form NISC.
+With the advancement of digital technology and expanded use of computers in all aspects of life, the need for low-cost data software systems catering to a national market resulted in the consolidation of NCDC and Central Area Data Processing (CADP) in 2000 to form NISC.
 Vern became the organization’s CEO in 2002.

-Under Vern’s leadership, NISC has grown to 1,300 employees serving rural utilities and telecoms across the U.S. and Canada.
+Under Vern’s leadership, NISC grew to more than 1,400 employees serving rural utilities and telecoms across the U.S. and Canada.
 In 2020, NISC was named among ComputerWorld’s Best Places to Work in IT for the 17th straight year and was recently recognized as one of the Elite Top 50 for customer service by Help Desk International.